 Serves 6 as a side dish.
 Also works well as a picnic or party buffet item.
 Just keep the potato salad chilled, and don’t let it come to room temperature.
 Easily done by placing the serving bowl over another bowl filled with ice.

 Variations: Use red potatoes instead of golden potatoes.
 If you can’t find Greek yogurt, use sour cream.
 Honey can be replaced with agave syrup or omitted if you wish.
-Substitute chopped parsley and chives in place of the dill.
+Substitute chopped parsley, tarragon, basil or chives in place of the dill.
 You can add chopped raw shallot instead of the scallions if you prefer.
 Minced garlic can be added if you wish.
 Can use country dijon instead of regular dijon for a more rustic finish.
 And you can use freshly-squeezed lemon juice instead of vinegar.
 To lighten this dish, omit the mayonnaise.
 If you are watching your fat intake, and still want to use mayonnaise, try a fat-free mayonnaise.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)